ganeti/ganeti/man/gnt-node.rst

     # gnt-node modify --offline=yes node1.example.com

-The ``-s`` can be used to change the node's secondary ip.
+The ``-s (--secondary-ip)`` option can be used to change the node's secondary ip.
 No drbd instances can be running on the node, while this operation is taking place.

 Example (setting the node back to online and master candidate)::